Ilocos Sur: Spanish colonial era

-The coast of Samtoy, already familiar to Chinese and Japanese traders before Magellan's time, was known to the Spanish colonizers in 1572 when Juan de Salcedo traveled along Samtoy or what is now known as the Ilocos Provinces.
-Sent by Miguel López de Legazpi to explore the whole island of Luzón, Salcedo founded Ciudad Fernandina in 1574 in Bigan in what is now Ilocos Sur.
-It became the center of Spanish rule and influence including the evangelization and pacification movements.
+The coast of Samtoy was known to the Spanish colonizers in 1572, when Juan de Salcedo traveled along it.
+Sent by Miguel López de Legazpi to explore the island of Luzón, Salcedo founded Ciudad Fernandina in 1574 in Bigan, in present-day Ilocos Sur.
+It became the center of Spanish rule and influence, including the evangelization and pacification movements.
+Due to Salcedo's efforts, the settlements in Tagurín, Santa Lucía, Nalbacán, Bantay, Candón and Sinayt were pacified and paid tribute to the King of Spain.